VSNanditha/Tabular_QL/README.md

 ## Contents
 ### Action Selectors
-Action values are selected based on either exploitation of prior knowledge or Q - values or exploration.
+Action values are selected based on either exploitation of prior knowledge or Q-values or exploration.
 Weka Randomforest classifier is used as supervised learner.
 * Human Agent Transfer (HAT)

     Actions are taken from supervised learner devised using prior knowledge (in this case, human demonstrations) with a probability parameter which decays exponentially during the learning process.
 * Confidence based HAT (CHAT)

     Extended version of HAT, which is also a supervised learner devised using human demonstrations.
 Action values are exploited only when the confidence values are above a threshold.
 * Coordination Confidence (CC)

     Confidence values for the joint actions of the joint agents are computed and action values are considered only when the joint confidence is above the threshold.
 * Action selection by Exploration/Q-values

     If the selected supervised learner fails to suggest an action, either actions are selected based on Q - values or by exploration with certain exploration rate.
 ### Learner Classes
-* Simple Tabular Q - Learner Class
+* Simple Tabular Q-Learner Class

-    Learner class uses a simple Q - Learner function to store the knowledge gained.
+    Learner class uses a simple Q-Learner function to store the knowledge gained.
 * Dynamic Reuse of Prior Learner Class

     Learner class uses 3 different learner objects each instantiated with a Q table using CHAT, CC and learner without any supervisor.

 ## Usage